The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 - Collectivos and small cars run alternatively for the same price.

-- Departures from Lares are only from the Plaza de Armas.
+- Departures from Lares to Calca are only from the Plaza de Armas.

 Where to Sleep in Calca